leaffyAdmin/django_repo/DOCKER_SETUP.md

-# Docker Setup and Deployment
+# Docker Setup and Deployments

 This Django application is fully containerized using Docker with Ubuntu base images, Redis, and optional PostgreSQL.